 We have enrolled, and will seek to enroll, cancer patients in clinical trials at sites located both in the United States and internationally.
 Many of our clinical trial sites have imposed restrictions as a result of the COVID-19 pandemic, which have had and may continue to have a negative impact on our ability to conduct our clinical trials.
-We have encountered and may continue to face difficulties recruiting and retaining patients in our ongoing and planned clinical trials to the extent patients are affected by the virus or are fearful of visiting or traveling to our clinical trial sites because of the outbreak.
+We have encountered and may continue to face difficulties recruiting and retaining patients in our ongoing and planned clinical trials to the extent patients are affected by the virus or are fearful of visiting or traveling to our clinical trial sites because of the pandemic.
 In addition, we do not currently know the duration or to what degree medical facilities, including our clinical trial sites, will continue to be impacted by the pandemic.
-For example, all of our clinical trial sites for our ongoing Phase 1 clinical trial for CA-4948 in patients with non-Hodgkin lymphomas, including those with MYD88 alterations, are at large academic research hospitals that have imposed restrictions on entry which have in some instances, prohibited and in other instances may potentially prohibit in the future, clinical trial monitors and patients from entering the trial sites.
-As a result, further enrollment in our ongoing clinical trial for CA-4948 in patients with non-Hodgkin lymphomas, including those with MYD88 alterations, has been delayed and may continue to be delayed and patients currently enrolled in the trial may cease treatment due to the restrictions described above or fear of visiting or inability to visit our trial sites.
+For example, all of our clinical trial sites for our ongoing Phase 1/2 clinical trial for emavusertib (CA-4948) in patients with non-Hodgkin lymphomas, including those with MYD88 alterations, also known as the TakeAim

+Lymphoma study, are at large academic research hospitals that have imposed restrictions on entry which have in some instances, prohibited and in other instances may potentially prohibit in the future, clinical trial monitors and patients from entering the trial sites.
+As a result, further enrollment in our ongoing TakeAim Lymphoma clinical trial for emavusertib (CA-4948) in patients with non-Hodgkin lymphomas, including those with MYD88 alterations, has been delayed and may continue to be delayed and patients currently enrolled in the trial may cease treatment due to the restrictions described above or fear of visiting or inability to visit our trial sites.
 As a result, enrollment in this trial has been slower than expected and the timeline of this clinical trial has been delayed and may continue to be delayed.
-In addition, in July 2020, we commenced enrollment in our Phase 1 clinical trial in CA-4948 in patients with acute myeloid leukemia and myelodysplastic syndromes.
+In addition, in July 2020, we commenced enrollment in our Phase 1/2 clinical trial in emavusertib (CA-4948) in patients with relapsed/refractory acute myeloid leukemia and high risk myelodysplastic syndromes, also known as the TakeAim Leukemia.
 Clinical trial sites for this study have also imposed and may continue to impose restrictions similar to those described above.
 As a result, we may not be able to enroll this trial on our planned timeline, which would cause a delay in the overall timeline for this trial.
-Similarly, enrollment in and the overall timeline of our combination study of CA-4948 and ibrutinib, for which we commenced enrollment in February 2021 and our Phase 1 clinical trial for CI-8993, for which we commenced enrollment in September 2020, have been delayed and may continue to be delayed due to the factors discussed above.
+Similarly, enrollment in and the overall timeline of our combination study of emavusertib (CA-4948) and ibrutinib, for which we commenced enrollment in February 2021 and our Phase 1 clinical trial for CI-8993, for which we commenced enrollment in September 2020, have been delayed and may continue to be delayed due to the factors discussed above.
 To the extent clinical trial sites are slowed down or closed to enrollment in our ongoing and planned clinical trials, this could also have a material adverse impact on our clinical trial plans and timelines.
 These restrictions may also impact our ability to collect patient data in a timely fashion.
-In addition, we do not know whether and to what extent potential exposure to COVID-19 of patients in our clinical trials could impact the efficacy of CA-4948 or CI-8993.
+In addition, we do not know whether and to what extent potential exposure to COVID-19 of patients in our clinical trials could impact the efficacy of emavusertib (CA-4948) or CI-8993.
 The response to the COVID-19 pandemic may redirect resources of regulators in a way that would adversely impact our ability to progress regulatory approvals.
 In addition, we may face impediments to regulatory meetings and approvals relating to our clinical trials due to measures intended to limit in-person interactions.